jaredtumiel/blog-/_posts/2021-08-14-programmable-matter.md

 >
 > "Na dude, I only programme in the topological inequivalences of braided anyons"

+We're all familiar with the garden-variety of weird quantum phenomena - the double slit experiment, Schrodinger's cat, etc. But beyond the garden wall there's a veritable zoo of bizarre things.
+Wtf is a [fraction of an elementary charge?](https://www.wikiwand.com/en/Fractional_quantum_Hall_effect) What part of 'elementary' was I misunderstanding?
+What do you mean those made up mathematical 'potential' fields have [physical consequences](https://www.wikiwand.com/en/Aharonov–Bohm_effect) that are more fundamental than the good old electric and magnetic fields?

+So here's another thing: we can alter the properties of matter by creating [knots](https://www.quantamagazine.org/how-anyon-particles-emerge-from-quantum-knots-20170228/) in the hypothetical world-lines that they trace out in spacetime.
+What?
+I mean seriously, the idea is that in some dimensions, the topology (the properties of a shape that are preserved if we're only allowed to smoothly deform it, without tearing or cutting) of some paths through spacetime has a measurable effect on the matter tracing out that trajectory.

+I don't know what things we might programme in this weird topological language.
+In a pleasingly-Ouroboros-like way, the most frequently given example for what topological matter enables is [fault-tolerant quantum computers](https://arxiv.org/abs/quant-ph/9707021).

+I say, let's programme matter with topology, and then use that topologically-protected quantum state to programme everything else!

 ### So is everything just information?

 To round this off, Scott Aaronson has a great post on the extent to which [information is physical](https://www.scottaaronson.com/blog/?p=3327).
 I recommend it in its entirety if you've enjoyed my minor foray into the topic.
+Here's Aaronson on the fundamental importance of information in thinking about the double-slit experiment:

 >We get closer to the meat of the slogan ["Information Is Physical"] if we consider some actual  physical phenomena, say in quantum mechanics.
 The double-slit experiment will do fine.
 >
 >Recall: you shoot photons, one by one, at a screen with two slits, then examine the probability distribution over where the photons end up on a second screen.
 You ask: does that distribution contain alternating “light” and “dark” regions, the signature of interference between positive and negative amplitudes?
 And the answer, predicted by the math and confirmed by experiment, is: *yes, but only if the information about which slit the photon went through failed to get recorded anywhere else in the universe, other than the photon location itself.*

+And so, even if we reject 'It-From-Bit', we must still account for 'information' - the very stuff manipulated by any program - in our most basic physical theories.

 ## Conclusion